Haaland: Report on Indigenous boarding schools expected soon

 “We have been very cognizant of the fact that we need to create a safe space for people to share information and seek resources,” Haaland said Wednesday.
 “We recognize this is a very traumatic experience for many people.”

-The Interior Department did not immediately respond to further questions from The Associated Press.
+The Interior Department said it had no further details when contacted by The Associated Press.

 The work on boarding schools will include compiling and reviewing records to identify past schools, locate known and possible burial sites at or near those schools, and uncover the names and tribal affiliations of students, Haaland said.

+“We see it as a critical first step for this country to acknowledge and address the horrors and cultural genocide our Native children, families and tribal nations suffered through Indian boarding schools run by the federal government and churches,” said Deborah Parker, the coalitions' chief executive and a citizen of the Tulalip Tribes.

+The coalition is in Washington this week pushing for bills that would create a commission to expand on Interior's findings, said spokeswoman Lora Horgen, a citizen of the Pawnee Nation of Oklahoma.

-Haaland made the remarks in highlighting the work she and others in the Interior Department have done since she took over the agency a year ago.
+Haaland made her remarks on boarding schools in highlighting the work she and others in the Interior Department have done since she took over the agency a year ago.
 Haaland, of Laguna Pueblo in New Mexico, is the first Native American ever to hold the post — raising the hopes of Indian Country for significant changes in an agency that has broad oversight of tribal affairs.

 She summed up the work as impactful.
 She noted the administration's response to climate change, the coronavirus and to the need for improvements to roads, broadband and other infrastructure.
 Tribal leaders have welcomed infusions of funding but said those investments need to be sustained in the future.